 Kaysersberg’s architectural heritage is remarkable.

-The Grand Rue, the little city’s main road, is lined with many half-timbered corbelled homes, most of which date from the 15th and 16th centuries.
+The little city’s main road is lined with many half-timbered corbelled homes, most of which date from the 15th and 16th centuries.

 The famous Fortified Bridge (1514) replaced an old wooden structure.
 Unique in Alsace, it spans the small river of the Weiss which separates the old city and the upper part of town.
 It is equipped, on both sides, with parapets and arrowslits, in order to prevent any action that may occur along the Weiss River.
 In the middle of the bridge, is an aedicule surmounted by the coat of arms of the German Holy Roman Empire and of those of the city (which had an emblem of a pouch) which houses an 18th century polychrome statue of the Virgin.
 Residents who had committed minor crimes were locked up here, and who, for a short time became the laughingstock of the town.